Home » Cocktails » Gimlet

 • Lime garnish

-Preparation is the same either way.
+Preparation is the same as for the above recipe.

 Now, of course, people have tinkered with the ratio of gin/vodka to lime over time.
 Some bartenders make it with far more of the alcohol and less of the lime.
 Find your own preference.